kaltura/DeveloperPortalDocs/documentation/02_Media-Ingest-and-Preperation/Content-Ingestion-Transcoding.md

 To make your video accessible and play on any device, Kaltura provides robust API for media transcoding.
 When transcoding your video, you can control a wide range of parameters, including; output file type, bit-rate, GOP size (keyframe-frequency), frame-rate, frame dimensions, and much more.
 You can use Kaltura's transcoding services to prepare transcoded videos for optimized playback, download, editing, broadcasting, archive and more.

 Flavors are versions of an uploaded source video that was transcoded by Kaltura.
 You can generate multiple flavors per uploaded file.
-There is no limit to number of flavors you can define and use in Kaltura.
+There is no limit to the number of flavors you can define and use in Kaltura.
 Each flavor is a single output video file on its own.
 Flavors are represented in Kaltura by the [flavorAsset service](https://developer.kaltura.com/api-docs/#/flavorAsset).
-Review all the available parameters and options you can set for your transcoded flavors: [KalturaFlavorParams](https://developer.kaltura.com/api-docs/#/KalturaFlavorParams).
+For a list of all the available parameters and options you can set for your transcoded flavors see: [KalturaFlavorParams](https://developer.kaltura.com/api-docs/#/KalturaFlavorParams).

 Your Kaltura account comes with a default set of flavors preconfigured to seamlessly support any device or browser your users are likely to use.
 You can choose to enable or disable any of them at any time.
 To add and configure new flavors to your account use the [flavorParams](http://developer.kaltura.com/api-docs/#/flavorParams) service.